Bank of England's Carney says Trump trade stance could slow growth

 "While that might not directly affect the United Kingdom, if it slows the pace of global growth - and we're an open trading nation, one of the most open nations in the world - it's going to have a knock-on effect through this economy."

-"This is more of a slow-burn issue, sand in the gears, headwind for the global economy as opposed to a sharper shock, if any of it were to actually materialize."
+"This is more of a slow-burn issue, sand in the gears, headwind for the global economy as opposed to a sharper shock, if any of it were to actually materialise."

 Ahead of the Nov.
 8 U.S. presidential elections, Trump said China was "killing us" on trade and threatened to hit its exports with high tariffs.
 Since the election, he has said he will withdraw the United States from a Trans-Pacific Partnership trade deal.